 Part 5.
 Storage in State Vehicles Prohibited

-No vehicle owned, leased, or otherwise under the control of the System shall be used to store or carry a firearm, except as authorized for purposes under part 4.B.1.
+No vehicle owned, leased, or otherwise under the control of Minnesota State shall be used to store or carry a firearm, except as authorized for purposes under part 4.B.1.

 Part 6.
 Violations